AysadKozanoglu/river5/README.md

 see the console output from river5
 <pre>
-sudo docker container logs <container id>
+sudo docker container logs CONTAINER_ID
 </pre>
 // get with -> sudo docker ps